cityofstats/violated-assumptions/_posts/2020-08-23-Introduction-to-Statistical-Softwares.md

 ---
 ## Examining Different Statistical Softwares

 Hello, friends.
 Today, we will take a deep dive into the world of statistical softwares.
-Software has become a necessity for statisticians, and
+Software has become a necessity for statisticians, and will only become more important in the coming years.
+This is reading just like any medium post about data science...we need to pick up our game...and soon.

 ## The Free and Open Source
 # 1- R (9.5/10)